specificlanguage/wiki.civmc.net/pages/plugins/unique/pvpserver.md

 ### Sharing Kits
 To share one of your created kits, you need share with the other player the name of your kit.
 They can then utilize **/kit copy (Player) (Kit name) (New kit name)** This creates a copy of the specified player's kit under the name you've put in.

+## Namelayer
+While the PvP server does contain the namelayer plugin, it is not used during battles.
+The reason it's available is to connect your group messages from the main server to the PvP server!
+This allows you to still speak to anyone in your groups and even global chat!
+This only updates every server restart however due to technical limitations.
+Any person added on the main server will have to wait a day before they can communicate in that group on the pvp server.
+Because of this aswell, groups can not be altered or managed from the pvp server.
+You'll have to join the main server or use kira commands to do that instead.